Learn how to make the best brined chicken wings with this amazing recipe with helpful tips for crispy skin.

 - Line a sheet pan with aluminum foil.
 Place an oven-safe wire rack on top of foil-lined pan.
 Spray lightly with cooking spray or rub with cooking oil.

 - Remove wings from brine and place on the wire rack, do not pat wings dry.
-Place the sheet pan with rack and wings into oven and back for 30 minutes.
+Place the sheet pan with rack and wings into oven and bake for 30 minutes.

 - Increase oven temperature to 425°F and continue baking wings until golden brown and crispy on the outside, 40 to 50 minutes more.